MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/endpoint-dlp-using.md

 ### Endpoint DLP Windows 10 and macOS settings

-To get access to macOS support, you must register your tenant with Microsoft.
-See, [get registered](https://aka.ms/EndpointDLPIgnite21-Previews).
+To get access to macOS support, you must register your tenant with Microsoft—see [get registered](https://aka.ms/EndpointDLPIgnite21-Previews).

 |Setting |Windows 10, 1809 and later  |macOS Catalina 10.15 or later (preview)  |Notes  |
 |---------|---------|---------|---------|